nytimes/ice/README.md

 ## Compatibility

+### Cross-Domain Requests

-* If assets are fetched cross-domain in production _when using debug mode_, or in development, then CORS support is required on the server that houses the assets.
+If assets are fetched cross-domain in production _when using debug mode_, or in development, then CORS support is required on the server that houses the assets.

+### Browser Support

-* Browser support is the same as [lab.js support](http://labjs.com/documentation.php), unless files in production and/or development are being fetched cross-domain, which requires CORS support, and [mostly affects IE, requiring version 8+](http://caniuse.com/cors).
+Browser support is the same as [lab.js support](http://labjs.com/documentation.php), unless files in production and/or development are being fetched cross-domain, which requires CORS support, and [mostly affects IE, requiring version 8+](http://caniuse.com/cors).

+### Limitations

-* Unfortunately, you can't use glob rules in the jammit configuration/assets file because gettit wouldn't know how to expand the patterns for fetching files and paths.
+Unfortunately, you can't use glob rules in the jammit configuration/assets file because gettit wouldn't know how to expand the patterns for fetching files and paths.
 I appologize in advance for all of your time, explicitly listing asset files.

+## License

+MIT